mui/mui-x/docs/src/pages/components/data-grid/rows/rows.md

 The grid provides a `onRowsScrollEnd` prop that can be used to load additional rows when the scroll reaches the bottom of the viewport area.

-In addition, the area in which the callback provided to the `onRowsScrollEnd` is called can be changed using `scrollEndThreshold`.
+In addition, the area in which `onRowsScrollEnd` is called can be changed using `scrollEndThreshold`.

 {{"demo": "pages/components/data-grid/rows/InfiniteLoadingGrid.js", "bg": "inline", "disableAd": true}}